chef/automate/components/automate-chef-io/content/docs/elasticsearch.md

   "active_shards_percent_as_number" : 100.0
 }
 ```
-number_of_data_nodes should equal the number of nodes in your external cluster.
+number_of_data_nodes should equal to the number of nodes in your external cluster.
-number_of_nodes should be equal number of ES nodes + your Automate server.
+number_of_nodes should be equal to the number of ES nodes + your Automate server.

 If everything looks good, then congratulations, you are done!